 Board Games at a Brewery ~ If you are a fan of beer then the Greater Cincinnati is a great place to live…we have no shortage of awesome craft breweries.
 One of our favorite things to do is to grab a board game and head to a local brewery and share a flight while we play a game.

-Cincinnati Art Museum ~ This is one of my favorite “free” spots in Cincinnati.
-For the price of parking ($4) you can spend time looking at some amazing masterpieces.
-The Art Museum has free admission all the time, but donations are always welcome.
+Cincinnati Art Museum ~ This is one of my favorite “free” spots in Cincinnati, It is a perfect date destination where you can spend time looking at some amazing masterpieces.
+The Art Museum has free general admission all the time, but donations are always welcome and special exhibits have an admission rate.
 My favorite piece at the museum is the Dale Chihuly Sculpture in the front hall.
 It’s mesmerizing!
 After the Art Museum you could stop by Mirror Lake in Eden Park for a picnic dinner.

 Cincinnati Cyclones ~ If you are a couple that loves sports (or even if you are just looking for something new and fun to do) I recommend going to a Cyclones game.
 The games are quite an event!
 When we were in college we loved going to see the local hockey team for late night games.
 If you play your cards right you can hit a Cyclones game on a night when they offer awesome deals like dollar beer or dollar hot dogs/pizza.